This is what good advice looks like

 The FMA licenses digital advice platforms just like they do human advisers, so you can be sure that the same financial advice standards and rules apply when you use them.
 You can look up the company behind the digital advice.

 It’s good to know that financial advisers are accountable for their actions.
-If for some reason you have concerns about an adviser and how they treated you, you have the right to make a complaint.
+If you have concerns about an adviser and how they treated you, you have the right to make a complaint.

 Every financial adviser belongs to a dispute resolution scheme, a service that can look into whatever went wrong at no cost to you.
 The scheme makes sure you’re treated fairly.